 Inpatient Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Inpatient services limited per year as follows: Limit will be the same as, and combined with, those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services.
 Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% for Chiropractic/Manipulati ve Treatment (including massage therapy) 50% 50% for Chiropractic/Manipulati ve Treatment (including massage therapy) Outpatient therapies: Physical therapy.
+80% 80% Outpatient therapies: Physical therapy.
 Occupational therapy.
 Chiropractic/Manipula tive Treatment (including massage therapy).
 Speech therapy.
-Post-cochlear implant aural therapy.
-Cognitive therapy.
+Post-cochlear implant aural therapy.Cognitive therapy.

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 For the above outpatient therapies: Limits will be the same as, and combined with, those stated under Rehabilitation Services - Outpatient Therapy and Manipulative Treatment.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes Hearing Aids What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% for devices, fitting and testing 50% for devices, fitting and testing Limited to \$2,500 per hearing impaired ear.
+80% for devices, fitting and testing 80% for devices, fitting and testing Limited to \$2,500 per hearing impaired ear.
 Benefits are further limited to a single purchase per hearing impaired ear every 36 months.
 Repair and/or replacement of a hearing aid would apply to this limit in the same manner as a purchase.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes Home Health Care Pre-Service No tification Requirement For Out-of-Network Benefits you must provide pre-service notification five business days before receiving services or as soon as is reasonably possible.
-If you do not provide notification as require Benefits will be subject to a \$400 reduction.
+If you do not provide notification as required Benefits will be subject to a \$400 reduction.
 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% Limited to 120 visits per year.
+80% 80% Limited to 120 visits per year.
 One visit equals up to four hours of skilled care services.
 This visit limit does not include any service which is billed only for the